norange-carrot/pretix_ticket_data_plugin/README.rst

-Helperexporter
+Ticket Personal Data Exporter
 ==========================

 This is a plugin for `pretix`_.

-The plugin is used for the Auerworld festival and exports data of all purchased tickets belongig to the Helper category.
+The plugin is used for the Auerworld festival and exports personal data of all purchased tickets belongig to the chosen item/product type.

 Development setup
 -----------------